chlowhee/FYP-1-APP/README.md

 PROJECT JASIRI

 Android app.
-The heart of Jasiri
+The brain of Jasiri